tuxcomputers/pizero_usb_device/mouse/README.md

 ## mouse.sh

+With the above two done the PiZero will automatically present itself as a mouse but it won't do anything.
+To make it useful and serve the purpose this script can be set to run every 4 minutes.

-This is a simple bash wrapper script that calls python to run the mouse.py file
+This file is a simple bash wrapper script that calls python to run the mouse.py file

-If you do not want the date time of when the script is called change the value of do_log to anything but a 1
+If you do not want the date/time of when the script is called change the value of do_log to anything but a 1

-All that is required now is to have the piZero run this bash script, first open your crontab:
+All that is required now is to have the PiZero run this bash script, first open your crontab:
 ```
 crontab -e
 ```